EsecuBit/EsecuBit-wallet-sdk/README.md

 esWallet.listenTxInfo(function (error, txInfo) {
   // all the new transaction and updated exist transaction will be sent by this callback
-  // you can add or update this transaction or call account.getTxInfos to get all the newest transaction })
+  // you can add or update this transaction or call account.getTxInfos to get the newest transactions })
 ```